dnlbowers/jobs-a-gooden/AGILE.md

 * First time my burn down chart met with the expected trajectory largely due to having a limit number of user stories.
 * Realized my mistake of meeting the criteria of 60% must haves in a sprint.
 I was planning with 60% of the tasks and not 60% of the over all story points.
 This will be fixed from the next sprint onwards.
 * Decided to keep the job list page as the home page (initially this was only a temporary measure) However in the course of development I decided that a hero image would look good below the nave bar and decided to make this from my carousel picturing the sites features.
+* Since the idea of a user profile seemed to be less relevant at this stage the last day of sprint seven was used to plan futher user stories to plan the next stages of development in a way that provided the most value to the user.
 ![Seventh sprint screenshot](docs/agile/sprint-screenshots/sprint7.JPG)